There are tons of social listening tools out there and it’s hard to choose the one that’s right for your company.

 Con: Sendible has a wide feature set, but its listening capabilities are fairly shallow.

-Pricing: Sendible starts at $16 USD per month when paying yearly,
+Pricing: Sendible starts at $29 per month.

 As its name suggests, Reputation.com is a complete reputation management tool.
 Its capabilities include online review monitoring, business listing management, directory management, surveys, and social tools.